 2 | Come by to Pentingsari Village and learn new skills

 After finishing your exciting lava tour, visit this small village which is situated on the slope of Mount Merapi as well.
 At Pentingsari village which is located at 700 meters above sea level, you can explore its fantastic nature and cultural wisdom.

 Image source: www.achmadmuttohar.web.id

-You can learn new skills on Yogyakarta's traditional culture and arts in this village.
+You can learn new skills in Yogyakarta's traditional culture and arts in this village.
 For instance, you can put your toes directly to the muddy field and learn how to plant rice.
 If you prefer something artsy, you can also go ahead to learn how to make batik with your own hands.
-Learning gamelan and some traditional Javanese dance are also something you can try in this lovely village.
-You can also interact with locals in their home, and visit some home industries that produce coffee, cassava chips and mushroom delicacies.
+Learning gamelan and some traditional Javanese dance is also something you can try in this lovely village.
+You can also interact with locals in their home, and visit some home industries that produce coffee, cassava chips, and mushroom delicacies.

 3 | Stroll the night away at Malioboro